-Gordon County's employment historically has been in agriculture and manufacturing.
-Manufacturing and distribution gave rise to advanced manufacturing and family farms evolved into a growing poultry industry.
-These industries enjoy easy access to the interstate and railroads, available workers and affordable land.
+Gordon County has a history of agriculture and manufacturing being the most prevalent fields of employment.
+Manufacturing and distribution has given rise to advance manufacturing and the days of family farms growing crops have evolved into a growing poultry industry.
+These industries have been supported and continually develop thanks to easy access to the interstate and railroads, as well as an ample supply of available workers and affordable land.